MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/get_started/install.rst

    >> addpath(genpath("path/to/caiman_matlab"))

-Otherwise, you can simply navigate to that directory within the matlab GUI or add the path to this repository as shown in the installation recommendation via the :ref:`matlab path explorer`.
+Otherwise, you can simply navigate to that directory within the matlab GUI or add the path to this repository as shown in the :ref:`install recommendation`

 Post-Install
 =================